kkowa/novabook-tax-service/README.md

 ### Tasks

 - [ ] Figure out the fix to push to production
 - [ ] Deploy

 Then recator:

 - [ ] Improve Code comments
+- [ ] Change TS version so its ok with eslint
 - [ ] Enhence logging
 - [ ] Error Handling Middleware test is failing - check error handeling in index.ts - 100% coverage
 - [ ] Improve validation (express-validator)